bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ## Specialization and professional skills

-I develop and investigate on Python, Node.js, Perl, Bash with OSINT, community & DevOps activities and practices.
+I develop and investigate on Python, Node.js, Perl, Bash with OSINT, Cybesecurity & DevOps activities and practices.

 Sometimes I hire targeted for positions in IT level from middle+, with relocation outside Russia, write about hiring in IT, HR Tech, development and participate in various professional communities.